🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 Why Do Companies Go Public?

-The main reason companies choose to go public is to raise money.
+The main reason companies choose to go public is to raise capital from outside investors.
 Holding an IPO can create significant value for a company and its management.
-In many cases, IPOs raise millions and even billions of dollars for the company.
+In some cases, IPOs raise millions and even billions of dollars for the company, but some companies also face losses after an IPO.

-Bringing in public investment benefits the business, but it also benefits early investors.
-These initial investors, who have invested time and money in a company, can sell their shares following an IPO, unlocking shareholder value
+Bringing in public investment can benefit the business, but it may also benefit early investors.
+These initial investors, who have invested time and money in a company, can sell their shares following an IPO, unlocking shareholder value.

-Other reasons companies go public are to gain media attention, grow a broad base of financial supporters, and create a windfall for venture capital firms that helped fund the company in its early stages.
+Other reasons companies go public are to gain media attention, grow market interest through a broad base of financial supporters, and create a windfall for venture capital firms that helped fund the company in its early stages.

 The number of publicly traded, exchange-listed companies in the U.S. has decreased from the peak in the mid-to-late 1990s when it reached about 8,000.
-In 2021, the figure was closer to 6,000 companies that traded on different stock exchanges, such as the New York Stock Exchange (NYSE) and Nasdaq.
+In 2024, some 225 IPO companies traded on different stock exchanges, such as the New York Stock Exchange (NYSE) and Nasdaq.

 Steps in IPO Valuation